-- Rrestricting breastfeeds to a schedule instead of on demand
+- Restricting breastfeeds to a schedule instead of on demand

-- Previous breast surgery, nipple piercing or any scarring
+- Previous breast surgery including breast reduction surgery, breast implants, a biopsy, nipple piercing or any scarring in the breast

 If your blocked milk duct is still there…

-A blocked milk duct that isn’t getting smaller after a week or two should be checked out with your doctor for a firm diagnosis.
-If the blockage is causing any engorgement this could lead to mastitis or even to an abscess if left unchecked.
+A blocked milk duct that isn’t getting better after several days of trying the ideas above should be checked with your doctor for a firm diagnosis.
+If any engorgement is not relieved this could lead to mastitis or even to an abscess if left unchecked.
 Some breast lumps might not be blocked milk ducts after all e.g. a galactoceole is a milk cyst—your doctor can help with a diagnosis.
 Most medical tests for diagnosis are compatible with breastfeeding.
-Work with your doctor and IBCLC lactation consultant to help solve your blocked milk duct and prevent it from returning.
+Work with your doctor and IBCLC lactation consultant to help solve your breast inflammation and prevent it from returning.

 Breast milk is carried to the nipple by tiny tubes or milk ducts.
 Inflamed breast tissue around the ducts could narrow or close them making it difficult for milk to flow freely and create engorgement.
 Treatment for a blocked milk duct is the same as for mastitis or engorgement; to prioritise milk removal from the breast and keep milk flowing.
 If a blocked milk duct isn’t cleared promptly within a few days, check with your health care professional for a firm diagnosis.
 A blocked duct could lead to painful engorgement and mastitis.